open-telemetry/sig-end-user/architecture/blueprint-template.md

 ## Background
 <!--
 OPTIONAL.
 A brief introduction to the environment in scope, or the intended audience.
-This section is optional, however it authors SHOULD consider it in order to keep the summary to a few paragraphs.
+This section is optional, however authors SHOULD consider adding it in order to keep the summary to a few paragraphs.
 -->

-{Background, e.g. Organizations are widely adoption a cloud native Platform Engineering to reduce cognitive load and abstract complexity for the rest of their organization, and this also applies to observability...}
+{Background, e.g. Organizations are widely adopting a cloud native Platform Engineering team to reduce cognitive load and abstract complexity for the rest of their organization, and this also applies to observability...}

 ## Common Challenges
 <!--